 Most importantly, because the prosses of creating it is fun.
 Secondly, it makes you look trendy and gives that fashionista vibe, without looking snobby and unapproachable.
 Also, it has body slimming effects when brights are combined with dark colors and darks are strategically placed in parts where they flatter the body, whereas other trends and styles don’t provide such a benefit.
 So since we covered all the basics let’s talk about the proper way to do it!

 “How-to” Color Blocking in Fashion

 Color blocking is not about throwing and combining just any color into an outfit.
 It has some very specific rules that are centered around the color theory.
 I’m not going to go there and start an endless discussion on the field, it’s just enough to know that all you really need is a color wheel.
-A successful color blocking is considered the one with the combination of colors that are either opposite to the color wheel (complementary), next to each other (analogous) or two or three that are each tree spaces apart (triadic).
+A successful color blocking is considered the one with the combination of colors that are either opposed to the color wheel (complementary), next to each other (analogous) or two or three that are each tree spaces apart (triadic).